 - You must hire a lawyer who can advise their client not to take the money being offered — even if it’s a substantial amount — if that sum does not fairly compensate the survivor.
 To this end, a good question to ask the prospective lawyer is: What is the largest offer of money you ever advised a client not to take, and what sum of money did the jury award?

 - Ask the prospective lawyer if they have been selected as a Super Lawyer or whether or not they have any literature that was published concerning their jury verdicts in your type of case and your kind of injury, especially TBI.
 All trial lawyers are egomaniacs, so they will have these publications readily available if in fact they exist.

 - Make sure the lawyer you meet with will be the lawyer who will actually handle your case.
 Not some inexperienced underling who is unfamiliar with the complexity of the liability and injury issues specific to you.

 - Choose a lawyer you are comfortable with, who you connect with, and who you believe will do the best job for you and your family.

-Siegel & Coonerty: Proven Excellence
+Siegel & Coonerty LLP: Proven Excellence

-Andy Siegel and Sean Coonerty have been named New York Super Lawyers for their representation of injury victims, putting them among the top 5% of lawyers in the personal injury field.
+Andy Siegel and Sean Coonerty have been named New York Super Lawyers for their representation of injury survivors, putting them among the top 5% of lawyers in the personal injury field.
 They have recovered numerous multi-million dollar verdicts for clients, and are committed to securing the highest possible amount for survivors of TBI and other serious injuries.
 With extensive knowledge and understanding of the New York Courts, they know how to maximize their clients’ recovery.